Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

     {{< figure src="../../img/tools/collector-3.png" width="100%" >}}

-    For complex Subscription, ResourceGroups and Tags filtering scenarios we highly recommend using [ConfigFiles - See here an example](#example-6---configfile-example)
+    For complex Subscription, ResourceGroups and Tags filtering scenarios we highly recommend using [ConfigFiles - See here an example under config.txt in Example 5](#example-5)

 4. Select "A" to allow modules to install
   {{< figure src="../../img/tools/collector-4.png" width="100%" >}}